-The Houma-Terrebonne Housing Authority is a quazi-governmental entity that is not under the the direction of Terrebonne Parish Consolidated Goverment, however there is collaboration regarding programs and services of mutual interest.
+The Houma-Terrebonne Housing Authority is a quasi-governmental entity that is not under the the direction of Terrebonne Parish Consolidated Government; however, there is collaboration regarding programs and services of mutual interest.
+The HTHA lost all of its units due to damages sustained from Hurricane Ida in 2021.